from 21 to 25 June 2021

 How to submit

-The submissions must be in English and adhere to the ? style.
-Use easychair to submit your paper.
+The submissions must be in English and adhere to the CEUR style.
+Use this easychair link to submit your paper.

 Paper submission: May 4, 2021

 Paper notification: May 24, 2021

 University of Nice Côte D'Azur (France)

 Tellu AS (Norway)